aplteam/Tatin/docs/TatinForContributors.md

 ## Prepare either the Client or the Server

-If you want to use the Tatin client module execute the function
+If you want to tun any Tatin client code execute the function

 ```
 #.Tatin.Admin.Initialize_Client